-Annapolis's Christian Siriano is more than just the winner of last year's Project Runway, he's his own brand.
-The catch phrases, the "Blue Steel" pose, the general air of fabulousness—the kid's a natural-born salesman.
+Annapolis’s Christian Siriano is more than just the winner of last year’s Project a, he’s his own brand.
+The catch phrases, the “Blue Steel” pose, the general air of fabulousness—the kid’s a natural-born salesman.
 (Oh yeah, and he can design a bit, too.)
 We caught up with Siriano at the Steps to the Cure fundraiser this October.

 What book or film most changed your life?

 Oh my God!
 People are going to think I don't read, but Don't Tell Mom the Babysitter's Dead.
 I was obsessed with that movie growing up.
 Christina Applegate plays a fashion designer in the movie.
 That's when I knew I wanted to be a designer.